zieren/eltern-emailer/README.md

 Eltern-Emailer can check for the notification email sent by the portal whenever a new message is available.
 This requires a dedicated email account as described [above](#sending-messages-to-teachers).

 You should configure the email account you are currently using for the portal to forward notification emails or simply all emails to this new address.
-Emails that are not notifications (e.g. sick leave confirmations) will also trigger a check, but this is rare and does not cause problems.
+Emails that are not notifications (e.g. sick leave confirmations) will also trigger a check, but this is rare and should not cause problems.

 ## Running the Application